autodwg/DWG2DXFX/README.md

 ```
 #### Step 2: Test with Example VBScript
 Use the provided sample script test.vbs in the Examples folder to verify functionality.
-Ensure the script executes without errors and generates the expected SVG output.
+Ensure the script executes without errors and generates the expected DWG/DXF output.

 **Sample Code**